| Adobe Creative Suite 2 PremiumComprehensive suite of graphics, web and publishing

 PDF files through the use of an 'Acrobat Speed Launcher' found in

 the Windows Startup folder.
+The help tool

 provided with the suite did an acceptable job of answering common